Vodafone launches buyout offer on Italy's Cobra at 1.49 euros

-Cobra's majority shareholder Intek Group said in a statement it had agreed to tender its 51.4 percent stake in Cobra for 74.3 million euros (59.4 million pounds).
+Cobra's majority shareholder Intek Group said in a statement it had agreed to tender its 51.4 percent stake in Cobra for 74.3 million euros ($101 million).

 Shares in Cobra closed on Friday at 0.987 euros each and the offer price represents a 50.9 percent premium compared to that level.